Francis Dreyfus

-Francis Dreyfus ([fʁɑ̃sis dʁɛfys]; 2 March 1940 in Le Raincy – 24 June 2010 in Neuilly-sur-Seine) was a French record producer, who focused on jazz and electronic music, publishing Jean-Michel Jarre's first commercially successful work, Oxygène.
+Francis Dreyfus ([fʁɑ̃sis dʁɛfys]; 2 March 1940 – 24 June 2010) was a French record producer, who focused on jazz and electronic music, publishing Jean-Michel Jarre's first commercially successful work, Oxygène.

-In 1971, Dreyfus was the founder of the French record label, Disques Motors, and became the producer of Christophe.
+1971, Dreyfus was the founder of the French record label, Disques Motors, and became the producer of Christophe.
 In 1985, he founded Disques Dreyfus.
 In 1991, Dreyfus also founded a jazz label called Dreyfus Jazz, whose artists have included Marcus Miller, Steve Grossman, Richard Galliano and Alan Stivell.